changeworld/azure-docs.ja-jp/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |Cherry|400|Web|3
 |Durian|500|Web|4

-NTILE では、パラメーター ("numgroups") を使用します。numgroups は、各パーティションが分割されるグループ数を指定する、正の int または long 定数式です。
+NTILE takes a parameter ("numgroups").
+Numgroups is a positive int or long constant expression that specifies the number of groups into which each partition must be divided.

-- パーティション内の行数を numgroups で均等に割り切れる場合、グループのサイズは均一です。
+- If the number of rows in the partition is evenly divisible by numgroups then the groups will have equal size.
-- パーティション内の行数を numgroups で割り切れない場合、1 つのメンバーが異なる 2 つのサイズのグループが作成されます。OVER 句で指定された順序では、大きいグループが小さいグループの前に位置します。
+- If the number of rows in a partition is not divisible by numgroups, this will cause groups of two sizes that differ by one member.
+Larger groups come before smaller groups in the order specified by the OVER clause.

 For example:

-- 100 行が 4 グループに分割された場合: [ 25, 25, 25, 25 ]
+- 100 rows divided into 4 groups: [ 25, 25, 25, 25 ]
-- 102 行が 4 グループに分割された場合: [ 26, 26, 25, 25 ]
+- 102 rows devided into 4 groups: [ 26, 26, 25, 25 ]

-### RANK、DENSE\_RANK、ROW\_NUMBER によるパーティションごとの上位 N レコード
+### <a name="top-n-records-per-partition-via-rank,-dense_rank-or-row_number"></a>Top N Records per Partition via RANK, DENSE_RANK or ROW_NUMBER

-多くのユーザーは、グループごとに上位 n 行のみを選択したいと考えています。これは、従来の GROUP BY では不可能です。
+Many users want to select only TOP n rows per group.
+This is not possible with the traditional GROUP BY.

-次の例は、「順位付け関数」セクションの冒頭で示しました。この例では、各パーティションの上位 N レコードは示されません。
+You have seen the following example at the beginning of the Ranking functions section.
+It doesn't show top N records for each partition:

     @result =
     SELECT